Desk with Laptop, Calculator, Files and small model of house with epc colours

 This additional heating demand results in an increased use of 'fuel', and therefore cost - and EPC ratings are currently a cost based metric.

-Usefully, just before the owner of the property approached me, on 15th June 2025 the assessment methodology for existing dwellings was updated to RDSAP 10.
+Usefully, just before the owner of the property approached me, on 15th June 2025 the assessment methodology for existing dwellings was updated to RdSAP 10.

 Under this new version of the methodology it is now possible to record the results of an air pressure test into an EPC assessment.